renjohn/SitefinityQuantumDocker/README.md

 ### Directory Structure
 * data - This is a persistent data directory for the solution at the root of the git repo that contain the following sub directories
-  * app_data - This directory maps to the Sitefinity Backend app_data directory where your license files,  configuration files, and log files are persistently stored
   * sql_data - This is directory is mounted to the container to store the sql database and backups
       * backup - A directory to put backup files to be restored to your instance
       * data - Your Sitefinity databases will be persisted here